WalletConnect/walletconnect-docs/docs/kotlin/push/wallet-usage/implementation.md

 )
 ```

-To decrypt a message sent by Echo server, pass the topic and encrypted message into `Push.Wallet.Params.DecryptMessage`.
-Pass the variable into `PushWalletClient.decryptMessage` and use the `onSuccess` and `onError` callbacks to react to the result.
-This function is not needed when using the `PushMessageService`.

 #

 ### PushMessageService

+The `PushMessageService` is a wrapper around the `FirebaseMessagingService`.
+This wrapper class needs to be implemented for the Push SDK to be able to decrypt and notify wallets of a push notification sent from the Dapp in the background.
+This service also needs to be registered in the AndroidManifest.xml file similar to the example in the [FCM documentation](https://firebase.google.com/docs/cloud-messaging/android/client#manifest).

 ```kotlin
 class CustomFirebaseService: PushMessageService() {